jeshernandez/PiTrac/docs/camera/auto-calibration.md

    - Red X = Ball not detected

 2. Click **Capture Still Image**
-   - Shows what camera sees
+   - Shows what camera sees (not quite finished yet)
    - Ball should be visible and roughly centered
    - Focus should be good (twist M12 lens if not)

 **If ball detection fails**:
+- Check the images that the process captures (usually at ~/LM_Shares/Images)
+- Check the latest log files for errors (~/.pitrac/logs)
-- Check lighting (turn on strobes, adjust camera gain in Configuration)
+- - Check lighting (turn on strobes, adjust camera gain in Configuration)
 - Verify ball is actually on the rig
 - Make sure camera is aimed at ball
 - Check focus